Michael Joseph Begley: Retirement

 Upon reaching the mandatory retirement age of 75, Begley submitted his letter of resignation to Pope John Paul II in March 1984.
 The pope accepted his resignation on May 29, 1984, and he was succeeded by Monsignor John Donoghue.

-Michael Begley died on February 9, 2002, at the Maryfield Nursing Home in High Point, aged 92.
+Michael Begley died on February 9, 2002, at the Maryfield Nursing Home in High Point, North Carolina, at age 92.
 He was a cousin of Bishop William Joseph Hafey, and baptized Bishop Peter Jugis as a child.

+Viewpoints

+Capital punishment

+A supporter of capital punishment, Begley endorsed the 1984 execution of serial killer Velma Barfield in North Carolina, noting, "The state has a right to decide on the death penalty and this is one instance when they chose that right."